-Krystal Taing is the Director of Local Product Strategy for Rio SEO, which is known for its work with enterprise-level local SEO.
+Krystal Taing is works with Solutions & Strategic Partnerships for Uberall and before that was with the agency Rio SEO, which is known for its work with enterprise-level local SEO.
 She’s also a Gold Google Product Expert.
 She’s worked with verticals like retail, hospitality, healthcare, finance, and more.

 Today she joins us on the Agency Ahead podcast to talk about the challenges of enterprise local SEO, as well as some of the solutions she’s discovered and developed while working with chains.